 Beginning in High School

-in Farmington, New Mexico, reports that Las Cruces high schools are now selecting students to earn college credits during their high school years through their Early College High School program.
+The Daily Times in Farmington, New Mexico, reports that Las Cruces high schools are now selecting students to earn college credits during their high school years through their Early College High School program.
 In addition to giving students a head start in their career training, the school district hopes to reduce their dropout rate

 by providing students with additional incentives to stay in high school.
 Jennifer Amis, principal of the Early College High School program, said, "This model, the early college high school, emerged as the best practice for graduating over 90 percent of their cohort, which is incredible."